 Owning a caravan can potentially give you the freedom to stay in numerous places across the country and travel on your own terms, especially as more people turn to Australia-based travel to accommodate the COVID-19 restrictions.
-But buying your own caravan can be a big investment, not just because of the upfront costs involved but also for the ongoing maintenance, registration, storage and repair expenses that come with owning one.
+But buying your own caravan can be a big investment, not just because of the upfront costs involved but also due to the ongoing maintenance, registration, storage and repair expenses that can come with owning one.

-So, what are your options when it comes to financially protecting your much-loved home on wheels in case something happens to it while it’s parked at home, or if it’s involved in an unexpected incident like an accident on the road, or damaged by fire while at a caravan park?
+So, what are your options when it comes to financially protecting your much-loved home on wheels in case something happens to it while it’s parked at home, or if it’s involved in an unexpected incident on the road?
+We take a look.

 - How have COVID-19 restrictions impacted caravan insurance?

 - What is the difference between a caravan, camper trailer and motorhome?